Activating Time tracking

-The Tempo administration roles come empty by default, meaning that the Tempo Administration menu is not accessible until you have assigned permissions to JIRA users to the Tempo Administrator role.
+The Tempo administration roles are empty by default, meaning that the Tempo Administration menu is not accessible until you have assigned permissions to JIRA users to the Tempo Administrator role.

 Internal issues may be used to make it easier for users to log work for often used and recurring issues like vacation, sick days or meetings etc. Separate issues are not created within the internal issues section, but rather linked to a JIRA issue in the sidebar of the calendar worklog.

-You should create a separate internal JIRA project for these kind of activities with a separate JIRA project permission scheme in order to be able to restrict users from seeing each others worklogs on these activities.
+You should create a separate internal JIRA project for these kinds of activities with a separate JIRA project permission scheme so that you can restrict users from seeing each others worklogs on these activities.

 Internal issues can also be filtered with an JQL function (issue.internal= 'true') in the issue search section.